EnochKang/rankinma/README.md

 metrics of probabilities and global metrics (i.e. SUCRA and P-score).
-Besides, *rankinma* provides users multiple types of plots to illustrate aforementioned treatment ranking metrics, and current version consists of five types of plots with six sub-types.
+Besides, *rankinma* provides users multiple types of plots to illustrate aforementioned treatment ranking metrics, and current version consists of five types of plots.

 -   **Beading plot:** a novel graphics for displaying global metrics of treatment ranking (i.e. SUCRA and P-score) based on numeric line